 COM 100 (3-0-3)

-Intro to Human Communication
+Introduction to Human Communications

 This course introduces theories of human communication, especially those that emphasize effective communication practices in a variety of contexts, such as relational, group, public, and intercultural communication situations.
 The course also explores the impact of digital media and the online world on patterns of human communication.